April 3, 2017

 Instagram is a social network continually growing in popularity, so even companies that don’t have photo-driven initiatives and flashy products are getting involved.
-For many, this obviously means that creativity needs to be at an all time high, but a strategy can happen and it can help you reach your goals faster.
+For many, this obviously means that creativity needs to be at an all-time high, but a strategy can happen and it can help you reach your goals faster.
 I recommend checking out this article to learn more about creating an Instagram business presence in general before really jumping into the SEO aspects of your strategy.
 However, once you have a smooth process for Instagram and you think you’ve finally done all you can do for your Instagram business account, the following 5 tips will help take you to the next level.

 So how many hashtags should you use and how do you know which ones to use?
 Unlike the Keyword Planner you have for Google, you won’t have one for Instagram.
 It is therefore up to you to determine which hashtags are relevant, but not over-used.
 You can do this by searching for your ideas and seeing who is using the hashtag you’re considering.
 You can also check out the top 100 hashtags on Instagram through Websta to get some ideas and see what people are using most often.
 Below is a screenshot of what Websta looks like:

 The cool thing about Websta is you can filter by location.
 This means that you can see what people in your area are hashtagging, which is crucial if your business thrives on local marketing.
-You do this by clicking on one of the tabs you see in the above screenshot.

 Also keep in mind that you can attempt to create your own, unique hashtag, but it’s usually big brands that see success with this.
 Still, if you run a contest for example and you ask people to use a specific hashtag to win, you could start carving out your own hashtag to get going in the future, which brings us to our next point.